brittpinder/ios-reference/swift/structs-vs-classes/README.md

 ```

 ## Value vs. Reference Types
-It is very important to remember that structs are *value* types and classes are *references* types.
+It is very important to remember that structs are *value* types whereas classes are *references* types.

 A *value* type is a type whose value is *copied* when it's assigned to a variable or constant, or when it's passed to a function.
 In the following example, when the var `otherDog` is created and assigned to `dog`, a copy of `dog` is created and assigned to `otherDog`: